PBS 106.7FM

-PBS 106.7FM (call sign: PBS FM), also known as the Progressive Broadcasting Service, is a cooperatively owned community radio station in Melbourne, Australia, that broadcasts on 106.7FM, Digital radio and online.
+PBS 106.7FM (call sign: 3PBS), also known as the Progressive Broadcasting Service, is a cooperatively owned community radio station in Melbourne, Australia, that broadcasts on 106.7FM, Digital radio, and online.
 PBS celebrated its 40th year of broadcast in 2019.

-PBS is a specialist contemporary music radio station hosting approximately 80 programmes per week.
-The key to its musical diversity is that, as volunteers, PBS announcers independently choose their own content according to genre or theme.
+PBS is a specialist contemporary music radio station hosting approximately 80 programs per week.
+To maintain musical diversity, volunteering PBS announcers independently choose their content according to genre or theme.
 Volunteer efforts are both behind the scenes and on air.

-The PBS vision is to nurture, inspire and champion Melbourne's diverse music community.

 The station dropped the "3" from its call sign before the turn of the century, preferring in the age of internet streaming and digital radio to be known as just PBS, PBS-FM, or PBS 106.7 FM.

 The cooperative holds a Community class license and raises funds largely through paid annual membership.
 This is supplemented by on-air sponsorship, live music events and other activities relevant to the music community in Melbourne.

-Shareholding members of the co-operative elect a board of directors that employs a station manager to be responsible for all aspects of the station's operations, encompassing more than 400 dedicated volunteers and a small team of professional staff.
+Shareholding members of the cooperative elect a board of directors that employs a station manager to be responsible for all aspects of the station's operations, encompassing more than 400 dedicated volunteers and a small team of professional staff.